Man charged with faking positive COVID test result to avoid court - NewsBreak

 Junior Jumpp, 31, of Hartford was arrested Tuesday and charged with one count of forgery in the second degree and one count of fabricating physical evidence, according to the Connecticut Division of Criminal Justice.

-According to the arrest warrant affidavit, Jumpp was out on bond following his arrest in connection with a number of criminal cases.New COVID-19 cases in US soar to highest levels on record
+According to the arrest warrant affidavit, Jumpp was out on bond following his arrest in connection with a number of criminal cases.Fauci: Arguments against vaccinating kids don’t ‘make any sense’

 On Nov.
 16, Hartford Police arrested Jumpp on a warrant charging him with threatening in the second degree and breach of peace in the second degree.
 Ten days later, South Windsor police arrested him on a warrant charging him with interfering with an officer and breach of peace in the second degree.
 He was then ordered to appear before a judge in New Britain Superior Court on Nov.
 30.